Dkmariolink/SeekSpeak/README.md

 ## 🙏 Acknowledgments

 Built with ❤️ for the YouTube community.
 Special thanks to all beta testers who helped make v1.0 rock-solid reliable.
+This was inspired by [Filmoit](https://filmot.com/), check them out and support the dev!

 ---